WorkWeek-Pty-Ltd/deepface/README.md

 - API key authentication for secure access
 - Deployed on Fly.io with auto-scaling capabilities

+## API Authentication

+The API uses standard HTTP status codes for authentication:

+- 401 Unauthorized: Returned when no API key is provided or when an invalid API key is used
+- 400 Bad Request: Returned for invalid input data
+- 200 OK: Successful requests

+All endpoints except the health check (`/`) require a valid API key in the `X-API-Key` header.

+### Important Notes

+- All API endpoints (except health check) only accept POST requests
+- Images can be sent as:
+  - Direct URLs (recommended)
+  - Base64 encoded strings
+  - File uploads via multipart/form-data
+  - Local file paths (when running locally)

 ## Deployment Configuration

 The application is deployed using the following configuration: